RESEARCH STARTER

 Although this range of sources may seem extensive, much available material may be deemed unsuitable for documentary research for a variety of reasons.
 Most documents in existence have been created and collected for reasons other than serious scientific or academic research.
 For example, a newspaper article may mention potentially useful facts or figures but may have been written from a layperson's perspective and use non-scholarly methods.
 Researchers must examine available materials and choose only the most suitable for the task.

 Determining a document's credibility means assessing whether it is accurate and unbiased.
 People who create documents generally do so for a particular purpose, and personal perspectives and biases often influence the final product.
 Ideally, documentary materials should be factually accurate and maintain a mainly fair, objective point of view.
-Inaccuracies or biases in a document may disqualify it from research or at least place qualifications on its overall value.
+Inaccuracies or biases in a document may disqualify it from research, or at least place qualifications on its overall value.

 Researchers next assess the representativeness of a document by asking whether, or to what degree, a document represents the prevailing beliefs or understandings of the time, place, or society in which it was created.
 Only by comparing a document against other related documentation, if available, can a researcher determine to what degree the document reflects widely held information.

 Finally, if a document has met these criteria, the researcher can make full use of it in research.
 At this stage, the researcher determines the meaning of the document.
-This involves both practical considerations, such as exactly what words or symbols are included, as well as matters of interpretation that draw out deeper meanings from a given document.
+This involves practical considerations, such as exactly what words or symbols are included, as well as matters of interpretation that draw out deeper meanings from a given document.

 Bibliography